chiragchatur2001/CLOAK/README.md

 Running this command generates a file called msa_directory_result.fasta, which contains the filtered alignment.
 The result fasta file is generated in the same location from which the python script is run.

+Example:

+The Example folder contains an example of CLOAK being used.
+The sample_MSAs folder in Examples contains 16 alignments derived from Muscle5.
+The sample_MSAs_result.fasta file contains the filtered alignment.

+MSA_scoring:

+The files in this folder are used for scoring an alignment.
+In this case, we have scores sample_MSAs_result.fasta against truth.fasta and stored the result in score.txt
+The other files contain code that implement the scoring logic